 - Listening, reading, speaking and writing: 6.0

-If you do not meet our direct entry language requirements you can take a pre-sessional Academic English course directly before the start of semester 1 and semester 2 with our Language Centre.
+If you do not meet our standard or higher language requirements for direct entry, you can take a pre-sessional English language course directly before the start of semester 1 and semester 2 with our Language Centre.

-How to apply for a pre-sessional Academic English course
+How to apply for a pre-sessional English language course

 You do not need to apply separately for the pre-sessional course – apply for a combined pre-sessional and study abroad programme via the Study Abroad/Exchange application form.